kuanghuei/clean-net/README.md

 ![CleanNet](cleannet.png)

 ### Selected examples of CleanNet predictions
 “F” denotes cosine similarity predicted by model using verification labels in all classes.
-“D” denotes cosine similarity under transfer learning (50/101 classes are excluded for Food-101N, including ramen and garlic bread).
+“D” denotes cosine similarity under transfer learning (50/101 classes are excluded for Food-101N, including ramen, garlic bread, and cheese plate).
 Class names and verification labels are shown at bottom-left.

 ![Example](examples.png)